Militancy/IP4GeolocationBlazor/ReadMe.txt

 7. If the db file isnt located on the default position.
 The location has to be adjusted.
 Keep in mind that the Unit-Tests will run on the debug folder for example.

+Manual test:

+Host the server and type into the input-field for example 121.121.121.121 and click the search button.
+As a result the Latitude and Longitude should be displayed on the page.